-SB 1047 with Socialist Characteristics: China’s Algorithm Registration in the LLM Era
+SB 1047 with Socialist Characteristics: China’s Algorithm Registry in the LLM Era

 What do the regs really do?